Indian Armed Forces: Army Aviation Corps

 Indian Army's HAL Rudra helicopter's.

-The Army Aviation Corps is another vital part of the Indian Army formed on 1 November 1986.
-The army aviation pilots are drawn from other combat arms, including artillery officers, to form a composite third dimensional force for an integrated battle.
-IAF operates and flies attack Helicopters like the Mil Mi-25/Mi-35 which are owned and administered by the Indian Air Force, but under the operational control of the Army and play a major role to support the armoured columns and infantry.
+The Army Aviation Corps is another vital part of the Indian Army, formed on 1 November 1986.
+The army aviation pilots are drawn from other combat arms, including artillery officers, to form a composite third-dimensional force for an integrated battle.
+IAF operates and flies attack Helicopters like the Mil Mi-25/Mi-35, which are owned and administered by the Indian Air Force, but under the operational control of the Army, and play a major role in supporting the armoured columns and infantry.
 Apart from the attack role, helicopters like the HAL Chetak, HAL Cheetah, and HAL Dhruv provide logistical support for the Indian Army in remote and inaccessible areas, especially the Siachen Glacier.
-To equip Army Aviation Corps, a procurement process for 197 light utility helicopters (LUH) is ongoing, of which 64 will be used in the Army Aviation Corps to replace the Cheetak and Cheetah Helicopters.
+To equip the Army Aviation Corps, a procurement process for 197 light utility helicopters (LUH) is ongoing, of which 64 will be used in the Army Aviation Corps to replace the Cheetak and Cheetah Helicopters.
 HAL has obtained a firm order to deliver 114 HAL Light Combat Helicopters to the Indian Army.

 Modernisation

 Mechanised forces

 Indian Army's tanks and infantry vehicles during an exercise.

-India is re-organising its mechanised forces to achieve strategic mobility and high-volume firepower for rapid thrusts into enemy territory.
+India is reorganising its mechanised forces to achieve strategic mobility and high-volume firepower for rapid thrusts into enemy territory.
 At present, the Indian army has severe deficiencies in its artillery (particularly self-propelled guns) and ammunition stocks, not to mention the inability of some of its modern tanks to operate in the heat and dust of the desert regions around the international border.
 India proposes to progressively induct as many as 248 Arjun MBT and to develop and induct the Arjun MK-II variant, 1,657 Russian-origin T-90S main-battle tanks, apart from the ongoing upgrade of its T-72 fleet.
 Arjun MK-II trials had already begun in August 2013.
 The improved features of the MK-II version of Arjun are night vision capabilities with a thermal imaging system for detecting all kinds of missiles, Explosive Reactive Armour (ERA), mine ploughs, the ability to fire anti-tank missiles with its 120 mm main gun, an Advanced Air Defence gun capable of shooting down helicopters with a 360-degree coverage, Automatic Target Tracking (ATT) lending a greater accuracy when it comes to moving targets and superior Laser Warning and Control systems.
-The Indian Army will upgrade its entire Boyevaya Mashina Pekhoty-2 (BMP-2)/2K infantry combat vehicle (ICV) fleet to enhance their ability to address operational requirements.
+The Indian Army will upgrade its entire Boyevaya Mashina Pekhoty-2 (BMP-2)/2K infantry combat vehicle (ICV) fleet to enhance its ability to address operational requirements.
 Upgrades include integration of the latest generation fire control system, twin missile launchers and commander's thermal imaging panoramic sights, anti- tank guided missiles, as well as automatic grenade launchers.